janousy/CPS-DevOps/README.md

 ### Safety Criteria

-The methodology and findings on how other safety criteria were determined can be found in a subfolder of this repository at [CPS-DevOps/blob/main/simulator/README.md](https://github.com/janousy/CPS-DevOps/blob/main/simulator/README.md).
+The methodology and findings on how other safety criteria were determined can be found [here](https://github.com/janousy/CPS-DevOps/blob/main/simulator/README.md).

 ## Future Work